hightarun/hospitalSystemSoftware/README.md

-# hospitalSystemSoftware
+# hospitalManagementSystem

-## Management System made for hospitals using Java , Swing , MySQL
+## Management System made for hospitals using Java , Swing , sqlite